volodymyrkyrylchuk/learn-flask/README.md

 --- | --- | --- |
-/users/list | GET | Show all names of users in system /users/delete/\<username\> | GET | Delete a user by username
+/users/list | GET | Show all names of users in system /users/delete/\<username\> | GET | Delete a user by username /users/add/ | POST | add a new user